Christina Isabelli, PhD

 Recent Invited Presentations

 June 2024.
 So, you're thinking about being an administrator?
 Panel.
-American Association of Teachers of Spanish
+American Association of Teachers

-and Portuguese Annual Conference.
-Portland, Oregon
+of Spanish and Portuguese Annual Conference

 March 2024.
 Education abroad: Language, learners, and communities.
 Georgetown University Round